-The University of Denver offers admission to applicants who demonstrate the highest potential for successful graduate study.
-Applicants are evaluated by the individual programs to which they apply on the basis of their prior performance and professional promise as evidenced by academic records, letters of reference, standardized test scores, and other pertinent data.
-Academic program admission requirements may be in addition to or more rigorous than University minimal standards.
-To be admitted as a regular graduate student, an applicant must meet the following requirements:
+The University of Denver offers admission to graduate applicants who demonstrate the highest potential for successful graduate study.
+Applicants are evaluated by the individual programs to which they apply on the basis of their prior performance and professional promise as evidenced by academic records, letters of recommendation, standardized test scores, and other supplemental materials.
+Academic program admission requirements may be higher than University minimal standards.
+To be admitted as a regular degree student, an applicant must meet the following requirements:

 - Baccalaureate Degree: Applicants must hold an earned baccalaureate from a regionally accredited college or university or the recognized equivalent from an international institution.

-- The minimum undergraduate GPA for admission consideration for graduate study at the University of Denver is a cumulative 2.5 on a 4.0 scale or a 2.5 on a 4.0 scale for the last 60 semester credits or 90 quarter credits (approximately two years of work) for the baccalaureate degree.
+- The minimum baccalaureate GPA for graduate admission consideration at the University of Denver is a cumulative 2.5 on a 4.0 scale or a 2.5 on a 4.0 scale for the last 60 semester credits or 90 quarter credits (approximately two years of work).
 An earned master’s degree or higher from a regionally accredited institution supersedes the minimum standards for the baccalaureate.
-For applicants with graduate coursework but who have not earned a master’s degree or higher, the GPA from the graduate work may be used to meet the requirement.
-The minimum GPA is a cumulative 3.0 on a 4.0 scale for all graduate coursework undertaken.
+Applicants with graduate coursework who have not earned a master’s degree or higher may use the GPA from the graduate work to meet the requirement.
+The minimum GPA for all graduate coursework undertaken is a cumulative 3.0 on a 4.0 scale.

 Note: The minimum GPA requirement for the JD in the Sturm College of Law is set according to the standards of the American Bar Association.